 Your Amstaff will need moderate exercise.
 They are the perfect combination between a couch potato dog and an energetic dog.
 They can lay around and sleep for the most part of the day but they still need exercise.
 Daily long walks or runs are preferred around 30-45 minutes at the very least.
 Daily walks also help to keep them in great shape.

 They are easy to train.
 American Staffordshires really like to please their owners and are very smart, so it’s easy to train them.
-However, they can be a little stubborn, make sure to be calm and confident always with this breed to help them break off their stubbornness.
+However, they can be very stubborn, make sure to be calm and confident always with this breed to help them break off their stubbornness.
 Don’t let your Amstaff get his way.
 It’s very recommendable to give them basic training, they like to be trained, it keeps them their mind busy and it will ensure they listen to you better.

 Barking is not natural to this breed.
 Isn’t that awesome?
 If you are like me and love a full night of sleep, this breed is for you.
 I’m still so surprised to NOT hearing her bark.
 She doesn’t bark when someone knocks at our dog or when she hears other dogs barking, she only barks when she wants something from you.
 Like when she barks because she wants for us to give her attention.
 They can get quite vocal when they get bored, so make sure you exercise them enough to avoid boredom or you can also teach them not to whine by ignoring them or training them to be quiet.